 - Make sure the rack is in the middle of the oven.
 Preheat to 350°F/175°C. Line a large rimmed baking sheet with wet parchment paper.
 Shake out excess water.

 - Cut the tomatoes in half lengthwise.
 Lay in the pan cut side up.

 - Sprinkle with garlic (tip: if the cloves are small submerge them) if not just sprinkle on top.Drizzle with oil and vinegar.
 Sprinkle salt and pepper, if using.

 - Pop into the oven and roast for 1 hours and 15-30 minutes depending on the size of the tomatoes.
 Check on them, if the garlic isn’t soft enough to puree then pop them back into the oven for 15 extra minutes.

 - Remove from oven, let cool for 10 minutes.
 Tip: you can use these as is in a pasta dish OR get out your food processor with the knife attachment, then very carefully lift the sides of the parchment paper along the long edge and tip the roasted tomato love into the bowl of the food processor.
 Puree until desired chunkiness.

 - Pour into a freezer bag and then carefully flatten out, removing the air as you go.
 Seal and freeze flatly in your freezer.
 (This method takes up less space, but you can freeze this in 4 cup/1 L containers as well.)

 One serving = ½ cup/125 mL

 Professional Home Economist Tip:

-This is fabulous heated up and then adding homemade or store bought pesto then serving it over pasta.
+Make a fabulous tomato sauce: heat pureed tomatoes, add homemade or store bought pesto, mix well, serve over cooked pasta.
 Garnish with grated Asiago and a drizzle of cold pressed canola oil or extra virgin olive oil.